Research consistently shows that the arts support physical, cognitive, and emotional health across the lifespan.

-Another longitudinal study of nearly 7,000 adults aged 50+ also found that engaging in artistic activities could prolong life, thanks to the arts’ positive effects on cognitive function, mental health, and overall quality of life.
+Another longitudinal research following nearly 7,000 adults aged 50+ found that engaging in artistic activities is associated with increased longevity, reflecting the arts’ positive impact on cognitive health, mental well-being, and overall quality of life.
+The study demonstrated a clear dose-response relationship:

-- Engaging every few months or more showed a 31% reduction in mortality risk.
+• Engagement every few months or more was associated with a 31% reduction in mortality risk.

 So—what’s your weekly dose of art to support your health?